JeGoBE8900/LMUTools/README.md

 - Changing views (cockpit, swingman, trackside, ...)
 Rest api unknown.
 Use keymaps in game.

 Known issues:
-- Causes freezes while driving and the tool is polling the rest API
+- Can causes freezes while driving and the tool is polling the rest API

 To support this tool, https://www.paypal.com/donate/?hosted_button_id=XKHD6S28ZUPKC